Committees, Clubs, and Community Groups

 Any member can join an existing Weavers Way committee, club, or community group, or propose a new one.
 Committee members earn working member credit for participating in monthly meetings and/or special projects for a minimum of six consecutive months.
 The commitment of time generally translates into one to three hours per month.

-Weavers Way Bylaws, Article VII, states that committees “are formed to provide members with a way to participate actively and meaningfully in the life and mission of the Co-op, and are vital to the Co-op and its community.”
+Weavers Way Bylaws, Article VI, states that committees “are formed to provide members with a way to participate actively and meaningfully in the life and mission of the Co-op.”
 Committees form important bridges between Weavers Way staff, the Board of Directors, membership-at-large, and the neighborhoods we serve.

 - Staff Liaison: Steve Hebden - email@example.com